stackhpc/ansible-lustre-demo/README.md

 # Create and configure infrastructure

 1. Ensure the following are available on OpenStack:
     - A keypair with private key on the deployment host.
     - Infrastructure and images as described above.

 1. Ensure Openstack credentials are available (e.g. download and source `openrc.sh` file).

-1. Review the variables defined in `terraform/main.tf` and `terraform/csd3.tf` and modify as appropriate, then run terraform to create the infrastructure:
+1. Review the variables defined in `terraform/main.tf` and modify as appropriate, then run terraform to create the infrastructure:

     ```
     cd terraform/